Software-Design/Twayn-DevOps-Customer-View/README.md

 1. [Create a superuser](https://docs.djangoproject.com/en/4.1/intro/tutorial01/), start your server and log in to the django admin panel.
 2. Add a customer with a valid email address using the django admin panel.
 3. Create a new project and assign it to the customer.
 Add the project ID - you find a GitLab projects ID within the "Settings > General" section.
 4. [Create a project access token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) and add it to the project.
+See additional notes below.
+5. Save and login by entering the email address of your customer.

+#### **Some notes on access tokens:**
 If your are on trial plan or on any tier below "Premium" you may have to use the personal access token instead.

+Please note that the name of the access token is used and shown as author / editor in comments or logs.
+So if you create a projects access it should have your customers / managers name.

-If you create your access token assign it the role "reporter" and allow access to "api".
+Assign it the role "reporter" to your acces token and allow access to "api".
 No other permissions are needed.
-5. Save and login by entering the email address of your customer.

 ## Custom themes
 Please do not add custom themes / designs / template in this repository!